The Revelation According to Paul

 Second, there is a separation unto the master.
 Jesus become the Lord of our lives.
 His Word dominates us.

-Third, in our walk, there comes our own choice in which we separate ourselves from that which is not sinful in itself but is unnecessary, and this separation continues year after year, until the world has lost its dominion over us.
+Third, in our walk, comes our own choice in which we separate ourselves from that which is not sinful but is unnecessary, and this separation continues year after year, until the world has lost its dominion over us.

 We are giving up good things for the best.
-We are learning to walk in the fullness of His fellowship.
+We are learning to walk in the fullness of Christ, the fullness of fellowship with the Father.

 Paul was called to be an apostle.